(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 ESP-NOW and electromagnetic compatibility

 The ESP-NOW communication between modules was faultless.
 No electromagnetic interference was observed between this prototype, housed in temporary non-shielded enclosures, and the aircraft radioelectric system.
+Despite the suboptimal PCB design of the temporary pressure sensor module.

 Display quality and touchscreen ergonomics